 we don't want to work in a vacuum.

-briefly over a few kind of critical things
+briefly over a few kinds of critical things

 build a flash application.